MaxSteven/jamesrobinsonvfx.github.io/_projects/hair-cards-to-guide-curves.md

 fix them, or delete them!

 ## Conclusion
 Enjoy!
-If you have any problems, pleaes feel welcome to add an issue to the github repo, or reach out to me directly.
+If you have any problems, please feel welcome to add an issue to the github repo, or reach out to me directly.